Am0stafa/CTF-s/Crypto/GCD/Question.md

 We say that for any two integers a, b, if gcd(a, b) = 1 then a and b are coprime integers.

+**That is an important property of GCD; two prime numbers gcd is 1 and two coprime numbers gcd is 1**

 Important properties:
 - If a and b are prime, they are also coprime
 - If a is prime and b < a then a and b are coprime